 Funded by the Bridging Cultures Program of the National Endowment for the Humanities: Exploring the human endeavor, with additional support from the Doris Duke Foundation for Islamic Art.

-Welcome to Poetic Voices of th Muslim World, a virtual recreation of travelling exhibition designed to introduce American audiences to the rich varied poetries that play a central role in the histories and cultures of Muslim societies.
-For this exhibit we offer an overview of poetic traditions of four major languages: Arabic, Persian, Turkish and Urdu, and introduce poetry from Asia and Africa, as well as Muslim communities in the United States.
+Welcome to Poetic Voices of the Muslim World, a digital recreation of a traveling exhibition designed to introduce American audiences to the rich and varied poetries that play a central role in the histories and cultures of Muslim societies.
+For this exhibit, we offer an overview of poetic traditions from four major languages: Arabic, Persian, Turkish and Urdu, and introduce poetry from Asia and Africa, as well as Muslim communities in the United States.

 The exhibit is arranged in thematic sections indicated at the bottom of the page.
 Please use to scroll.
 On pages with additional information, click to learn more.

 I am a Muslim: The rose is my qibla.
 The stream my prayer-rug, the sunlight my clay tablet.
 My mosque the meadow.
 I rinse my arms for prayers along with the thrum and pulse of windows.
 Through my prayers streams the moon, the refracted light of the sun.

 In nomadic, tribal cultures, however—among the Bedouins of the Arabian Peninsula and Turkic peoples in the Caucasus and Central Asia—poetry was oral, preserved by memorization.

 Some of the written works from this early period are still read and performed and a number of the oral poetic traditions of the pre-Islamic era are still practiced.